-This post was originally published on the Health Affairs Blog.
+This post was originally published on the Health Affairs Blog on October 28, 2020.

 It is with good reason that there has been an outpouring of support for essential workers during the COVID-19 pandemic.
 Essential workers have tended to the sick, responded to emergencies, and kept the food supply intact, thus permitting the rest of society to have continued access to health care and basic necessities, and to remain safe and, for the most part, comfortable.

 As has been reported, Black and Latino workers make up a large share of the essential workforce, and these demographic groups have experienced higher rates of COVID-19 infections and deaths.
 Discrimination, disparate access to health services, higher rates of chronic illness, lower incomes, and deficiencies in housing and other social determinants of health have all contributed to the higher risk of COVID-19–related illness and death among racial and ethnic minorities.